Abelian varieties genuinely of $\mathrm{GL}_n$-type: -adic representations

 We will denote by $\lambda$ the prime of~$H$ lying below $\Ll$.
 Let $V_\lambda(A)$ denote the tensor product $V_\ell(A) \otimes_{H\otimes \Q_\ell} H_\lambda$ taken with respect to the $\Q_\ell$-algebra map

 Note that $V_\lambda(A)$ is an $H_\lambda$-vector space of dimension $nt_A=2\dim(A)/[H:\Q]$, where $t_A=[E:H]$.
 One has the relation

 A variant of the first part of the following proposition in a more restrictive situation can be found in the course of the proof of \cite[Thm.
 5.3]{Rib92}.
 Let $\Sigma_A$ denote the set of primes $\lambda$ in $H$ at which $D$ splits, that is, the set of primes $\lambda$ of $H$ such that $D\otimes_H H_\lambda$ is trivial as an element of $\Br(H_\lambda)$.
+Note that $\Sigma_A$ misses only a finite number of primes of $H$.

 \begin{proposition} For every prime $\p$ in $k$ not in $S$, the trace $\Tr(\varrho_\Ll(\Frob_\p))$ belongs to $H$.
 If $\lambda\in \Sigma_A$, the representation $\varrho_{\Ll}$ is realizable over $H_\lambda$. \end{proposition}